No Longer Showing.

 4:30–5pm -- Closing Keynote: Patricia Williams

-5–5:30pm -- Closing Discussion with Claudia Rankine, Patricia Williams, and Vijay Iyer
+5–5:30pm -- Closing Discussion with Claudia Rankine, Patricia Williams, Linda Alcoff, Nell Painter and Vijay Iyer

-This performance is presented as part of The Racial Imaginary Institute: On Whiteness.
+This event was presented as part of The Racial Imaginary Institute: On Whiteness.
 For more information about the exhibition and other programs please see our website.

 June 30, 10am–6pm